mesosphere/dcos-docs-site/pages/1.12/deploying-services/uninstall/index.md

 ### Web interface

-From the DC/OS web interface you can uninstall services from the **Services**.
+You can uninstall services from the DC/OS web interface, from the **Services** tab.
 The Services tab provides a full-featured interface to the native DC/OS Marathon instance.

 ### Services tab